benknoble/benknoble.github.io/_posts/2018-07-09-til-day-15--fresh-start.md

 them to ease testing when I thought they might have been part of the culprit.
 Now that I know things work, I can put them back in.
-They constitute backgrounding two build steps so that they run in parallel rather than series--I'm hoping to get a speed increase out of this.
+They constitute backgrounding two build steps so that they run in parallel rather than series---I'm hoping to get a speed increase out of this.

 On a further note, I read an interesting [post][] in response to an [article][] about TDD and its wastefulness. ~~I'll link them back later if I can find them